Yaanwanzi/terraform-master-class-series/01 - Introduction to terraform/a) Key-concepts.md

   - Managing and provisioning of infrastructure through code instead of manually
   - Files that contain configurations are created and makes it easy to edit and distribute
   - Ensures that the same environment is provisioned everytime.
-  - Helps avoid undocumented, ad-hoc configuration changes
+  - Helps avoid undocumented, ad-hoc configuration changes ( with terraform we can add a name tag to any changes done and documented)
   - Easy to version control
-  - Can create infrastructure in modular components
+  - Can create infrastructure in modular components ( s3 as a module, vpc as amodule, ec2 instance as a module)
   - Gives you a template to follow for provisioning

 ## b) **Benefits**